How to Set Up Your Giving Page for End-of-Year Fundraising

 Using a fundraising platform that allows for the designation of funds, ties donations to your campaigns in Salesforce, and associates each gift with the corresponding general accounting unit will save your staff’s time and enable them to focus on your organization’s mission.

-Get more end-of-year fundraising insights by reading more from our end-of-year fundraising series: 5 Ways to Weave Digital Into End-of-Year Giving and 3 Things You Can Do Right Now to Prepare for End-of-Year Giving.
+Get more end-of-year fundraising insights by visiting our End-of-Year Giving Hub and reading more from our end-of-year fundraising series: 5 Ways to Weave Digital Into End-of-Year Giving and 3 Things You Can Do Right Now to Prepare for End-of-Year Giving.

 Product Marketing Manager for Fundraising at Salesforce.org